Jason-Morel/podcasts-tracker/README.md

 "Voici une liste de plusieurs émissions correspondant à votre recherche :"

-it means there aren't many results for the duration and keywords you entered.
+It means there aren't many results for the duration and keywords you entered.
 You might want to change your inputs to get other results.

 ## How the project is built